OhiaJanny/tech_events/README.md

 I  used everything you’ve learned to create a real-world client-side web-page application that I’ll be able to showcase to potential employers.
-This project  provided you with the best opportunity to demonstrate my problem-solving skills, which employers will want to observe.
+This project  provided me with the best opportunity to demonstrate my problem-solving skills, which employers will want to observe.

         LETS HOP INTO THE PROJECT (Description)